neoforged/Documentation/docs/resources/client/models/modelloaders.md

     private static final TextureAtlasSprite MISSING_TEXTURE =
             new Material(TextureAtlas.LOCATION_BLOCKS, MissingTextureAtlasSprite.getLocation()).sprite();

-    // Whether to use ambient occlusion when rendering.
-Provided by the geometry baking context.
-Irrelevant on item models. private final boolean useAmbientOcclusion;
+    // Attributes for use in the methods below.
+Optional, the methods may also use constant values if applicable. private final boolean useAmbientOcclusion;
-    // Whether to use 3d rendering in a GUI, or use a flat 2d renderer instead.
-Provided by the geometry baking context. private final boolean isGui3d;
+    private final boolean isGui3d;
-    // Whether to use block light.
-Provided by the geometry baking context. private final boolean usesBlockLight;
+    private final boolean usesBlockLight;
-    // The particle sprite to use when breaking, falling on, or walking over a block,
-    // or when an item is eaten or broken. private final TextureAtlasSprite particle;
+    private final TextureAtlasSprite particle;
-    // The item overrides to use.
-Irrelevant on block models. private final ItemOverrides overrides;
+    private final ItemOverrides overrides;

     // The constructor does not require any parameters other than the ones for instantiating the final fields.
     // It may specify any additional parameters to store in fields you deem necessary for your model to work. public MyDynamicModel(boolean useAmbientOcclusion, boolean isGui3d, boolean usesBlockLight, TextureAtlasSprite particle, ItemOverrides overrides) {
         this.useAmbientOcclusion = useAmbientOcclusion;
         this.isGui3d = isGui3d;
         this.usesBlockLight = usesBlockLight;